Smear on Society

 Blessed are those senior citizens who don’t have to suffer the prospect of being looked-down-upon by the same members of the family whom the now-old former majordomos have nurtured from birth to adulthood.
 The misery of the elderly in the family is beyond words in situations of their dependence on others for meeting their daily needs, particularly with no cash-in-hand.
 Their position in the family, barring exceptions, is tell-tale in cases of illness needing hospitalisation.
 It is no consolation that senior citizens outnumber younger people at most of the congregations such as music concerts, public lectures, discourses on spiritual matters, seminars on subjects of relevance to societal welfare and so on.

-READ ALSO Living in fear
+READ ALSO Mass in a mess

 While a law under an Act of 2007 provides for the right for senior citizens to apply to a tribunal seeking a monthly allowance (capped at Rs.
 10,000) from their children or heir, along with punishment for not paying (Rs.
 5,000 or up to three months of imprisonment), it is anybody’s guess to what extent the senior citizens at large have been bailed out, given the ineptness of officials in implementing any law of the land.
 The current worsening scenario mirroring the misery of the mass of seniors is nothing short of a smear on Indian society, to put it mildly.